cletqui/mail/README.md

   - Alternatively, paste mail headers directly into the provided text area.

 - Analysis Results 🧐🎭:
-  - The application fetches data from api.cybai.re to display information about the email.
+  - The application parses data with postal-mime and enrich it to display information about the email.
   - Check the results for general details, header information, data insights, and attachment safety.

 ## Roadmap